 In July 2015, the FASB issued ASU 2015-11, Inventory: Simplifying the Measurement of Inventory ("ASU 2015-11"), which requires inventory measured using any method other than last-in, first out or the retail inventory method to be subsequently measured at the lower of cost or net realizable value, rather than at the lower of cost or market.
 ASU 2015-11 is effective for annual reporting periods beginning after December 15, 2016 and for interim periods within such annual periods.
 Early application is permitted.
-The Company is evaluating the potential impact of this guidance on the Company's consolidated financial statements.
+The Company implemented ASU 2015-11 for the interim and annual reporting periods of 2017.